 The domaine of Julien Sunier is one of the most exciting new tiny properties to come out of the Beaujolais in recent years.
-Sunier grew up in Dijon, but was not part of a wine family.
+Despite growing up in Dijon, Sunier was not part of a wine family.
 His mother in fact made her living cutting hair, and one of her regular clients happened to (auspiciously) be Christophe Roumier.

-When Julien graduated from school, he had no idea what he wanted to do with his life, so he decided to go work with Roumier to "see what this wine stuff was all about".
-He then got the "wine bug" and spent his early twenties globe-trotting on the international wine route.
-His travels took him to California and New Zealand, allowing him to both surf and work harvest in both hemispheres.
+When Julien graduated from school, he still had no idea what he wanted to do with his life.
+He decided to go work with Roumier to "see what this wine stuff was all about".
+He then got the "wine bug" and spent his early twenties globe-trotting on the international wine route. with his travels taking him to California and New Zealand, allowing him to both surf and work harvest in both hemispheres.
 When he returned to Burgundy, Julien worked alongside winemakers Nicolas Potel in Nuits Saint-Georges and Jean-Claude Rateau in Beaune, where he solidified a passion for organic and biodynamic viticulture.

 Following his stint in Burgundy, Julien spent five years managing a large negociant where he worked with growers in all of the 10 Cru Beaujolais villages.
 This work proved to be invaluable as it gave him a strong understanding of the various micro-climates and micro terroirs throughout the region.